SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/03-Props.md

 The `Book()` component receives **props** as an argument.

-To display the values inside a div for example, we need to wrap our props in curly braces like so: `{props.title}`.
+To display the values inside a div, for example, we need to wrap our props in curly braces like so: `{props.title}`.

-In React this is used to provide dynamic binding for our components.
+In React this is used to provide a dynamic binding for our components.

 ```js
 const Book = (props) => {